sidnarsipur/Blockzilla/README.md

 - **Expanded Platform Support:** Extending our filtering capabilities to smartphones, gaming console, and more platforms.
 - **Customizable Rules:** Allowing more granular control so parents can tailor the system even more precisely to their family’s needs.
 - **User Feedback Integration:** Collaborating with educators and child safety advocates to continuously improve our approach and ensure Blockzilla meets real-world needs.

-Blockzilla is just the beginning.
-With your feedback and continued innovation, we aim to build a safer and more intuitive digital environment for the next generation.